System validation layer

 Each system is evaluated across three measurement layers to capture direct results, behavioral engagement, and broader real-world influence.

-What The Data Measures
+What The Data Captures

-Examples of measurable indicators include:
+Examples of measurable system outcomes include:

 • Reduced excessive phone use